Do you have a special piece of furniture in need of an update?

 Once we've finalised the design I’ll provide a full quote and my availability to complete the work.

-Once I start your piece, I'll keep you updated on the progress and where possible, may even share a few sneak peek photos, so that you can see your piece transform.
+Throughout the process, I'll keep you updated on the progress of your piece.
+And, when possible, I'll share sneak peek photos so you can witness your furniture transform.

 4. Home time

-Once your furniture is finished I'll send photos (unless you'd like to wait to see it in person) and arrange delivery back home.
+Once your furniture is finished I'll send photos (unless you prefer to wait for the reveal in person) and arrange delivery back home.

-Your newly finished furniture will need approximately 30 days to fully cure, however you will be able to use it during this time, it will just need to be treated with a little extra care.
-I will provide you with care guidelines with details of how to look after your piece so that it can be enjoyed for many years to come.
+Your newly finished furniture will need approximately 30 days to fully cure, you will be able to use it during this time, it will just need to be treated with a little extra care.
+I'll provide detailed care instructions to ensure it stays beautiful for years to come.

 This gorgeous set of Ercol furniture had great sentimental value as it had been in the family for years.
 Having been passed onto the next generation in the family, they decided it was time to have it refinished to fit into it's new home and get put to use again.